 We adopt the graduated approach and four-part cycle of 'assess-plan-do-review' as recommended in the SEND Code of Practice.
-In successive cycles the SEND Support received by the child is refined or revised depending on how effective it has been in achieving the agreed outcomes.
+In successive cycles the SEND Support Gilbert Colvin Primary School Special Educational Needs and Disability Policy received by the child is refined or revised depending on how effective it has been in achieving the agreed outcomes.
 Where a pupil continues to make less than expected progress despite the school's best efforts, and with the agreement of the child's parents/carers, we will involve appropriate specialists and outreach services

-When the child has been identified with SEND and requires interventions or support that is 'additional to' and 'different from' those provided as part of the usual differentiated curriculum, a Pupil Profile is formulated, to help with meeting the identified needs of the child.
-The Pupil Profile includes information about:
+When the child has been identified with SEND and requires interventions or support that is 'additional to' and 'different from' those provided as part of the usual differentiated curriculum, a Pupil Support Plan is formulated, to help with meeting the identified needs of the child.
+The Pupil Support Plan includes information about:

 - The termly targets set for the pupil

 - The teaching strategies to be used

 - The provision to be put in place

 - Success criteria

-- Outcomes (recorded when individual targets are termly reviewed at a progress meeting with parents and class teacher.
-EHCP pupil's targets are reviewed with class teacher, parents and the SENDCo).
+- Outcomes (recorded when individual targets are termly reviewed at a Parents Consultation Meeting with parents and class teacher.

 The class teacher has responsibility for ensuring that time is designated each week for a pupil to work on specific target areas, in order to ensure the child has the best chance of achieving their targets.
 This is monitored and overseen by the SENDCo.
 This will be recorded on the class provision map.
 Individual targets will be reviewed at least three times a year with the child, parents and the class teacher and where appropriate the SENDCo.
 At the review, new targets will also be set.